koshieguchi/mini_kvs/README.md

 bazel run //...   --output_filter='' --verbose_failures --subcommands
 ```

-This will generate the experiment results in CSV format in the `exps` directory.
+This will generate the experiment results in CSV format in the `experiments` directory.

 ### Debug